 However, it is important to emphasize that, despite the legislation of Amazonas and the experience in conducting projects to reduce forest emissions, the current environmental legal framework of Amazonas has gaps for the adequate establishment of carbon asset market elements.
 Some of these shortcomings are partially fulfilled by the Environmental Services Law (Law No. 4,266 of 2015).
 To fill remaining gaps, the Government of the State of Amazonasis committed to building legal instruments that consolidate a legislative package capable of providing environmental, social, economic and legal security and integrity.
 This includes the creation and expansion of programs, subprograms and projects aimed at encouraging the maintenance and provision of environmental services and for the Reduction of Emissions from Deforestation and Forest Degradation (REDD +), protection of natural resources, projects aimed at Traditional Communities and Indigenous Peoples.
 Regulations within the framework of the Environmental Services Law are needed to achieved these goals.

 Another effort to contain deforestation is through State Decree 37.421 / 2016 which aims to boost the local economy on a sustainable basis, promoting environmental recovery and conservation of natural resources, promoting mulit-level governance, and allowing for a more effective participation of civil society and the productive sector.

-Another strategy adopted by the Amazonas State Government was the creation of a public-private foundation, the Sustainable Amazonas Foundation (FAS), to manage the Bolsa Floresta Program (PBF).
-PBF is a pioneer pilot program for payments for ecosystem services that supports 15 State Protected Areas.
+Another strategy adopted by the Government of the State of Amazonas was the creation of a public-private foundation, the Sustainable Foundation of Amazonas (FAS), to manage the Bolsa Floresta Program (PBF).
+The PBF is a pioneering pilot program for payments for ecosystem services that supports 15 State Protected Areas.